jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ```
 ### [cloudguard-config.json](https://github.com/jaydenaung/cloudguard-serverless-cicd-codepipeline/blob/master/cloudguard-config.json)

-In build stage, this JSON file will be used by CloudGuard for authentication purpose.
+cloudguard-config.json is CloudGuard's activation token, and includes CloudGuard's API key and API secrets.
+In build stage, this file will be used by CloudGuard for authentication purpose.
 You'll need to generate CloudGuard API key and API secrets on CloudGuard console.
-In "cloudguard-config.json", replace the dummy values with your API key and secrets.
+Download  "cloudguard-config.json" from my Git repo, and replace the dummy values with your API key and secrets.

 ```
 {